EuroPython/website/data/pages-content/social-event.md

 ---
 title: Social Event
 subtitle:
-  Come to the EuroPython 2022 social event on Tuesday evening!
+  Come to the EuroPython 2022 social event on Thursday evening!
 ---
 ## EuroPython 2022 Social Event ##
-After the keynotes and talks on Tuesday, July 12, we've organized a social event for you at the conference venue, the Dublin Convention Centre (CCD).
+After the keynotes and talks on Thursday, July 14, we've organized a social event for you at the conference venue, the Dublin Convention Centre (CCD).
 Join us for an evening party with food, drinks and live traditional Irish music!